aerospike-examples/Aerospike-Prom_loki/README.md

-# Easy Aerospike Monitoring Stack
+# Quick Start: Aerospike Monitoring Stack

 This setup will create a single-node Aerospike cluster and deploy a monitoring stack using a simple `docker-compose` file.